 01. FF Din

-Added to MOMA's digital typefaces for it's Architecture and Design collection back in 2011, FF Din is a popular choice amongst designers.
-Created by Dutch type designer Albert-Jan Pool between 1995 and 2009, this sans serif is ideally suited to advertising and packaging, logos, branding and much more.
+Added to MOMA's digital typefaces for its Architecture and Design collection back in 2011, FF Din is a popular choice amongst designers.
+Created by Dutch type designer Albert-Jan Pool between 1995 and 2009, this sans serif is ideally suited to advertising and packaging, logos and branding.

 Oswald has become a popular choice of font for designers, especially for those working in the world of of the web.
 A reworking of the classic style historically represented by the 'Alternate Gothic' sans serif typefaces, this professional font has been re-drawn and reformed to better fit the pixel grid of standard digital screens.